itali43/hatcher-contract/README.md

 `npx hardhat run --network saigon scripts/setAll.js`

+### Send APRS and ANIMA to Hatcher

+`do this manually..`

 ### set approvals (run this for each addr you want to approve (APRS, ANIMA, MNGR), change addr in code each time

-`npx hardhat run --network saigon scripts/approveAllAsOwner.js`
+`npx hardhat run --network saigon scripts/approve20.js` `npx hardhat run --network saigon scripts/approve721.js`

 ### list a planet..